 Research Application Timelines

 - Graduate Student Research Screening: GSRS applications are reviewed on a rolling basis, in the order they are received.
-Expect a decision within two-four weeks after materials are received.
+Decision letters are typically sent within three-five weeks of the first Monday after receipt.
 We recommend submitting materials at least 90 days before you hope to begin research activities.
 We also recommend paying attention to our process and guidelines; if you receive clearance to apply to conduct your research in the district, you must meet all RRB application requirements and submission deadlines.

-- RRB Application: The RRB meets approximately every six weeks (please see RRB calendar for scheduled meetings), and all materials must be received by the submission deadline in order to be reviewed at the RRB meeting.
-Expect a decision letter within one week following the RRB meeting.
+- General Research Request Application: The RRB meets six times each year (please see RRB calendar for scheduled meetings), and all materials must be received by the submission deadline in order to be reviewed at the RRB meeting.
+Decision letters are typically sent within three-five weeks of the first Monday after receipt.
 We recommend submitting materials such that they are reviewed by the Research Review Board (please see RRB calendar for scheduled meetings) at least 60 days before you hope to begin research activities.